Weathering the weather

 It takes your body two weeks to adapt to heat.
 Proceed with caution during that transition period.
 Hydration and cooling mechanisms are important.
 Drink plenty of liquids with electrolytes (or water with Himalayan sea salt) throughout the day.
 Bring a cold ice chest with towels to the practice field.
 Use these on your neck during rest periods.

 Practice may have to be modified again.
 Your intensity can be high, but make sure your rest is also increased.
 During competitions, it’s easy to ignore signs of dehydration, but this can seriously impair your performance and health.
 For short-explosive events, embrace the heat!
-For endurance events, be mentally prepared for a more grueling circumstance.
+For endurance events, you should be mentally prepared for a more grueling circumstance.

 Weather Condition #3 The Snow